Portsmouth

 Gosport Marina

-Gosport Marina - Premier’s Gosport Marina is situated just 500m from the entrance to Portsmouth Harbour and a breakwater ensures that boats are protected from wash from passing boats.
+Premier’s Gosport Marina is situated just 500m from the entrance to Portsmouth Harbour and a breakwater ensures that boats are protected from wash from passing boats.

 Gosport Marina can accommodate 500 boats on berths up to 30m.
 There is electricity and water on the pontoons, car parking, free Wi-Fi and bottled gas available.
-The marina has luxury facilities, a launderette and The Boathouse café.
-There is also 24 hour a self-serve fuel berth, dry stack storage, a specialist boatyard (Endeavour Quay).
+The marina has luxury facilities, a launderette and The Boathouse Café.
+There is also a 24 hour a self-serve fuel berth, dry stack storage, a specialist boatyard (Endeavour Quay).
 Gosport High Street with a variety of shops is just two minutes away and a quick ferry trip over the water will find you at Gunwharf Quays.

 Contact: Gosport Marina, Mumby Road, Gosport, PO12 1AH.
 Tel: 02392 524811.
-Email: gosport@premiermarinas.com.
-Website: www.premiermarinas.com.
-VHF Channel 80
+Email: gosport@premiermarinas.com VHF Channel 80

 A short ferry trip away is the popular Gunwharf Quays with its designer outlets, bowling alley, cinema, restaurants and bars.